dvesti/site-dia/content/posts/theme-documentation-basics/index.en.md

   auto: false
 ---

-Discover what the Hugo - **CodeIT** theme is all about and the core-concepts behind it.
+Discover what the Hugo - **LoveIt** theme is all about and the core-concepts behind it.

 <!--more-->